leonardoanalista/java2word/README.md

 * Paragraphs
 * Page break
-* Table with data coming from your database queries And the end user might want to edit this document.
+* Table with data coming from your database queries

-**Believe me**: We first implemented this using Jasper Reports and the final result was a just horrible.
+**Believe me**: We first implemented this using Jasper Reports and the final result wasn't great.
 We created about 20 little reports, put all together as sub-reports, export them to RTF and opened it in MS Word.
-The RTF file had 5 MB and after saving as .DOC, file had 40MB!
+The RTF file had 5 MB and after saving as .DOC, file jumped to 40MB!

 Jasper generates some dodge tables which are really annoying to edit their content.

 It is so painful to implement this in Jasper.
-In addition to that, it demands a lot of manual work to put them together and you also have to manually convert to MS Word.
-I know it sounds very inefficient because it is!
+In addition to that, it requires a lot of manual work to put them together and you also have to manually convert to MS Word.

 ##WHEN TO NOT USE##

-Fancy word documents with rich format/style.
+* Too fancy word documents with rich format/style.